Rosh Hashanah

-Rosh Hashanah (Rōʾš hašŠānā, lit. 'head of the year') is the New Year in Judaism.
-The biblical name for this holiday is Yom Teruah (Yōm Tərūʿā, lit. 'day of cheering or blasting').
-It is the first of the High Holy Days (Yāmīm Nōrāʾīm, 'Days of Awe'), as specified by Leviticus 23:23–25, that occur in the late summer/early autumn of the Northern Hemisphere.
-Rosh Hashanah begins the Ten Days of Repentance, culminating in Yom Kippur, the day of atonement.
-It is followed by the Fall festival of Sukkot, which ends with Shemini Atzeret in Israel and Simchat Torah everywhere else.
+Rosh Hashanah (/he/; רֹאשׁ הַשָּׁנָה) is the New Year in Judaism.
+The biblical name for the holiday is Yom Teruah (/he/; יוֹם תְּרוּעָה).
+It is the first of the High Holy Days (יָמִים נוֹרָאִים), as specified by Leviticus 23:23–32, which occur in the late summer and early autumn in the Northern Hemisphere.
+Rosh Hashanah commences the Ten Days of Repentance (עֲשֶׂרֶת יְמֵי תְּשׁוּבָה), culminating in Yom Kippur, the day of atonement.
+It is followed by the festival of Sukkot, which is immediately followed by Shemini Atzeret and Simchat Torah, ending the High Holy Day season.

-Rosh Hashanah is a two-day observance and celebration that begins on the first day of Tishrei, which is the seventh month of the ecclesiastical year.
-The holiday itself follows a lunar calendar and begins the evening prior to the first day.
-In contrast to the ecclesiastical lunar new year on the first day of the first month Nisan, the spring Passover month which marks Israel's exodus from Egypt, Rosh Hashanah marks the beginning of the civil year, according to the teachings of Judaism, and is the traditional anniversary of the creation of Adam and Eve, the first man and woman according to the Hebrew Bible, as well as the initiation of humanity's role in God's world.
-The Sages in the Talmud have characterized the day of Rosh Hashanah as the day that we so to speak crown God as king anew each year.
-This is effectuated through the Shofar blasts which symbolize the horns sounded at a coronation.
-It also initiates the Ten days of repentance making it an opportune time for repentance.
+Rosh Hashanah is a two-day observance and celebration that begins on the first day of Tishrei, which is the seventh month of the Hebrew year.
+Like all Jewish holidays, it follows a lunisolar calendar and begins the evening prior to the first day.
+Rosh Hashanah is one of four Jewish New Years and marks the beginning of the civil year.
+It is the traditional anniversary of the creation of Adam and Eve, the first man and woman according to the Hebrew Bible, as well as the initiation of humanity's role in God's world.
+The Amoraim, the Jewish sages whose debates are recorded in the Gemara in the Talmud, characterized the day of Rosh Hashanah as the day of God's coronation as king over all living beings.
+This is effectuated through the shofar blasts delivered throughout the High Holiday season—and in the month preceding it—that symbolize the horns sounded at God's coronation, as well as a call for repentance.
+Other customs include the consumption of symbolic foods meant to represent the sweetness of a new year.
+Synagogue service attendance, the recitation of special liturgies, enjoyment of festive meals, and rest are defining components of Rosh Hashanah observance.
+Additionally, Tashlich (lit. 'to cast'), is a ritual performed between the first day of Rosh Hashanah and Hoshana Rabbah.

-Rosh Hashanah customs include sounding the shofar (a hollowed-out ram's horn), as prescribed in the Torah, following the prescription of the Hebrew Bible to blast a [horn] on Yom Teruah.
-Eating symbolic foods that represent wishes for a sweet new year is an ancient custom recorded in the Talmud.
-Other rabbinical customs include attending synagogue services and reciting special liturgy centering around three main themes: Crowning God as king, Shofar blasts, and God remembering us in judgement, as well as enjoying festive meals.
-"Tashlich", which means "to cast" is a ritual performed any time between the first day of Rosh Hashanah and Hoshana Rabbah.
 Participants recite specific prayers by water, seeking divine forgiveness by symbolically shaking out their garments and casting away their sins into the depths of the waters.
 In many communities, this is done by throwing stones or pieces of bread into the water.